 C-8 Best Interests decisions

-Many patients with more complex disabilities and high rehabilitation needs have cognitive impairment and lack the mental capacity to make decisions about their health and welfare; they will usually also lack the ability to make significant decisions about their financial and property affairs.
-A rehabilitation professional must consider their patient’s mental capacity before initiating a treatment programme carrying significant risk or other costs.
-Crucially, they must know how to legitimise their treatment using the Best Interests process in the Mental Capacity Act 2005.
-Every professional must do this, and this competency assesses their expertise.
+Crucially, they must also know how to legitimise their treatment using the Best Interests process in the Mental Capacity Act 2005.
+Every professional must possess this competency, and I outline the expertise required.
 The critical knowledge and skills are all part of good clinical practice: a patient-centred approach, shared decision-making and considering problems holistically.
 It does not require legal expertise as it is based on common sense and good clinical standards.
-I have discussed using the Mental Capacity Act in a blog post with more details.
+I have discussed the use of the Mental Capacity Act in more detail in a blog post.

 Table of Contents